 Steel is a versatile material used for a nearly infinite number of projects.
 From railroads to buildings and furniture, steel is one of the materials that surround us.

 When you are in the process of manufacturing a product and are unsure of what kind of steel to use, we’re here to help.
 There are two basic manufacturing processes of steel — hot rolled and cold rolled.
 Both methods produce steel unique in its qualities, benefits and applications.
+Here is everything you need to know about hot rolled vs cold rolled steel.

 Hot Rolled Steel